Spring Feasts Fulfilled in AD33 2nd Edition

 December 25th 2021

-Intro: Futurist have very little to claim as being in the past other than the Spring Feasts of the Lord that could be seen it a literal sense while the Fall feasts and events were Spiritual in nature in the unseen realm during the first century.
-When you think about it the Blowing of Trumpets, Day of Atonement and Feast of tabernacles were generally accomplished in the unseen realm but the Spring Feasts were in the seen realm.
+Intro: Futurist have very little to claim as being fulfilled in the past other than the appointed times during the Spring Feasts of the Lord that could be seen it a literal sense.
+While the appointed times during the Fall feasts that were Spiritual in nature in the unseen realm during the first century.
+When you think about it the Blowing of Trumpets, Day of Atonement and Feast of Tabernacles were in the unseen realm.

 The Lord’s Passover

-4 The Lord’s Passover has become well known as Good Friday which reminds us of when Jesus was crucified for redemption of the sins under the Old Covenant world of Israel and with the Restoration of the Tabernacle of David which allowed the Gentiles to become partakers in up to the end of the Age in AD70.
-5 I believe that Jesus was crucified on a Wednesday because He spent three days and three nights in Hades before He rose up from the dead and we know that was on a Sunday the first day of the week.
+4 The Lord’s Passover has become well known as Good Friday which reminds us of when Jesus was crucified for the sins of the world.
+5 I believe that Jesus was crucified on a Wednesday, but died on Thursday night as the sun went down; He spent three nights and on the third day He rose up from the dead and we know that was on a Sunday the first day of the week.

 6 The first Passover happened when God’s people were in Egypt as slaves and God raised up someone who would deliver them out of the bondage of slavery.
-7 At the twilight or sunset of that day they were to kill a lamb and take some of the blood and put it on the two doorposts and on the lintel of the houses where they eat it.
+7 At the twilight or sunset of that day they were to kill a lamb and take some of the blood and put it on the two doorposts and on the lintel of the houses where they ate the lamb.

 Christ Came to Fulfill the Law